ralphkjones/CucumberSikuliSlides/README.md

 Feature: Google Searches

-  In order to learn the sikuli slides interface to cucumber JVM, I want to use Google to search for different subjects and give different results
+  In order to learn the sikuli slides interface to cucumber JVM, I want to use Google to search for different subjects and view different results

   Scenario Outline: Search for a few things at www.google.com
     Given I have opened google as my search engine